A good quality BBQ thermometer is an essential item for al-fresco cooking.

 Storing and Serving

-If you are preparing food well in advance, put it in the fridge within one hour of cooking.
+If you are preparing food well in advance, put it in the refrigerator within one hour of cooking.

 Barbecues are often a mix of raw and cooked foods – remember they must be stored and handled separately.
 Also use separate, clean utensils to prepare and serve raw and cooked food.
 This would include a clean barbecue thermometer.
 You’ll be needing it!

-Some foods need to be kept in the fridge to help slow down the growth of bacteria and keep food fresh and safe for longer.
-Use a fridge thermometer to check the temperature is below 5°C. The dials in most fridges are there to give the user control over the temperature the fridge should attempt to reach.
+Some foods need to be kept in the refrigerator to help slow down the growth of bacteria and keep food fresh and safe for longer.
+Use a refrigerator thermometer to check the temperature is below 40°F. The dials in most refrigerators are there to give the user control over the temperature the refrigerator should attempt to reach.
 This, in many cases, is not the temperature that it is operating at.

-Very hot weather can put a strain on old, or sub-standard, refrigeration compressors and it might be that your fridge never manages to reach the temperature you have set on the dial.
+Very hot weather can put a strain on old, or sub-standard, refrigeration compressors and it might be that your refrigerator never manages to reach the temperature you have set on the dial.

 Use a thermometer to ensure your chilled food is stored safely.